Join us for the opening of The LAB: Locust Art Builders.

-The LAB program encourages attendees to develop ideas and produce work collaboratively, resulting in an exhibition that has been devised and produced as the result of a team effort.
-This invaluable opportunity allows young artists to widen their perspectives, connect with other young artists and established arts professionals, and gain the experience of making an exhibition in an established visual arts space.
+For four weeks, 20 high school-aged artists from across Miami-Dade County worked under the mentorship of established contemporary visual artists to learn about the practical and creative aspects of mounting a public exhibition, which they developed and produced in collaboration with their peers.
+The LAB program encourages participants to develop ideas and produce work collaboratively, resulting in an exhibition that is produced as the result of a team effort.
+This invaluable opportunity allows young artists to widen their perspectives, connect with other artists and arts professionals, and gain the experience of making an exhibition in an established visual arts space.

 Locust Art Builders (LAB) is made possible through lead support from the Hillsdale Fund Inc. Additional LAB funding is provided by the Kirk Foundation, Miami-Dade County Department of Cultural Affairs, the Cultural Affairs Council, the Miami-Dade Mayor and Board of County Commissioners, Vhernier, and donors to the Team LAB Annual Education Fund.

-Locust Projects presents The Command Center by Whitney Humphreys, a current dual MFA degree-seeking student at San Francisco Art Institute.
+Join us for the opening of The Command Center and meet the artist, Whitney Humphreys, a current dual Masters degree-seeking student at San Francisco Art Institute.
 She is the sixth student featured in our summer LAB MFA open call since 2013.

 About the Artist